-Process of Submitting/Distributing Doctoral Dissertation
+Process of Submitting/Disseminating Doctoral Dissertation

 As a requirement of the Psy.D.
 Program, each student will complete and disseminate a doctoral dissertation.
 The dissertation is intended to provide the student with the opportunity to produce a significant piece of scholarly work that represents the culmination of both the student's acquisition of knowledge in the field of psychology as well as his or her professional development and area of specialization.
 In addition, the student is required to have their dissertation bound and published through an online database as specified by the College of Social and Behavioral Sciences.
+Lastly, the students must successfully defend and disseminate his or her dissertation prior to participating in commencement.

-Primary requirements for the Psy.D.
+Primary Requirements for the Psy.D.
 Degree:

-- 1. 119 semester hours of coursework - Doctoral Student Progress Assessment Year One - Cultural Immersion Experience Course requirement of PSYC 7672 Globalization & Psychology - Year One - Doctoral Student Progress Assessment Year Two - 5.
-Clinical Qualifying Examination Year Three - 6.
-Doctoral Dissertation: There are options for a focused dissertation that is comprised primarily of one of the following: - a.
-Ouantitative research; - b.
-Qualitative research;
+- 1. 119 semester hours of coursework - 2.
+Doctoral Student Progress Assessment Year One, Two, and Three - Cultural Immersion Experience course requirement of PSYC 7672 Globalization & Psychology - Summer semester Year One - 4.
+Clinical Qualifying Examination Year Three - 5.
+Doctoral Dissertation: There are options for a focused dissertation that is comprised primarily of one of the following: - Quantitative research; - Qualitative research;